 - 'food business operator' means the natural or legal persons responsible for ensuring that the requirements for food law are met within the food business under their control

-So, for example, any livestock farms, fish farms, arable farms, PYO, market gardens or bee keepers producing food for human consumption.
+So, for example, any livestock farms, fish farms, arable farms, PYO (pick your own), market gardens or bee keepers producing food for human consumption.

 The farm-to-fork approach of the legislation includes requirements for primary producers.
-The Regulation contains various conditions and guides to good hygiene practice, which food businesses, including farmers and growers, will have to comply with, as appropriate.
+EU Regulation (EC) No 852/2004 contains various conditions and guides to good hygiene practice, which food businesses, including farmers and growers, will have to comply with, as appropriate.
 The requirements for farmers and growers are fairly basic hygiene procedures.
 As food businesses, they will have to ensure that hazards are controlled appropriately.

 Under food hygiene rules, you will need to take steps to:

 - prevent contamination arising from water, soil, feed, veterinary products, muck spreading, pesticides, waste, etc

 - keep animals intended for slaughter for human consumption clean (at least immediately prior to slaughter and remembering other welfare considerations)

 - prevent animals and pests from causing contamination

 - take account of results from tests relevant to animal and human health

 The legislation requires that you keep records relevant to food safety, including: